List of Stargirl characters: Solomon Grundy

 Solomon Grundy is a towering zombie and member of the ISA.

 Grundy accompanied the Injustice Society in their attack on the Justice Society of America's headquarters.
 He was sent after a fleeing Pat Dugan, who was evacuating a mortally wounded Starman, but failed to catch them.

 In the ten years since the attack, Grundy has been kept under "The American Dream's" corporate headquarters in a reinforced cell to keep him under control, though he was released once to kill Hourman and his wife when they came too close to interfering with the Injustice Society.

 By the present day however, Hourman's son Rick Tyler took up his father's mantle to seek revenge on Grundy.
 Though the two meet and fight in the season one finale, Rick spares Grundy's life and lets him go under the condition that he never returns.

 In season two, Rick hears news about a "bear" breaking into restaurants for food.
 To avoid further incidents, Rick leaves some food in a specific part of the forest that Grundy was sighted in.
 Grundy later came out and shared some apples with Rick.
 Due to Eclipso's powers, Rick saw his uncle Matt as Grundy who supposedly killed a girl.
 After Rick was arrested and Matt was hospitalized, Grundy sadly watches from a far and quotes "friend".
 Grundy later assists the JSA in fighting Eclipso where he managed to beat him up before Eclipso blasts a hole in him.
 Following Eclipso's defeat, Rick buries him in front of an apple tree.
 Shade shows up stating that Grundy has a habit of returning from the dead at the right place at the right day.

-In season three, Rick is trying to solve Shade's cryptic information on the right burial and time for Solomon Grundy.
-After Icicle and Ultra-Humanite's defeat, Rick visits where he buried Solomon Grundy as he finally comes back to life.
+In season three, Rick is trying to solve Shade's cryptic information on the right burial and time for Grundy.
+After Icicle and Ultra-Humanite's defeat, Rick visits where he buried Grundy as he comes back to life.

-10 years later, Shade mentions that Solomon Grundy is a member of the JSA.
+Ten years later, Shade mentions that Grundy is a member of the JSA.